Herb Robert | A Small Flower Rooted in European Monasteries

 - Family: Geraniaceae

-- Appearance: The deeply lobed leaves emit a distinctive scent when touched.
-The plant grows to a height of 10–30 cm, with reddish stems.
-The flowers are around 1 cm in diameter and have a vivid pink hue.
+- Appearance: The leaves are deeply divided and emit a distinctive fragrance when touched.
+The plant grows to 10–30 cm in height, with stems sometimes tinged red.
+The flowers are small, around 1 cm, but their vivid pink color is striking.

 Cultural Significance Around the World